 Major in Drawing and Painting

-Drawing and Painting continues to play a vital role in human artistic expression.
-The program at Loyola University Chicago is focused on Drawing, Painting & Printmaking as an artistic discipline that has a rich global history, encompassing many diverse perspectives and approaches, and which explores the relationship of traditional practices to recent advances in technology and in purpose.
+The Drawing and Painting program at Loyola University Chicago is focused on Drawing, Painting & Printmaking as an artistic discipline that has a rich global history, encompassing many diverse perspectives and approaches, which explores the relationship of traditional practices to recent advances in technology.
 The curriculum guides students in learning the technical foundations, aesthetic strategies and conceptual approaches, and the cultural / historical perspectives of the medium.
 Through the program, students build their ability to pursue Drawing, painting and Printmaking as a means of creative exploration and intellectual investigation.

 Loyola University Chicago has designed a streamlined course sequence of 42 credit hours for students interested in earning the BA in Studio Art with a concentration in Drawing and Painting.
 The program is housed in the Mundelein Center at the Lakeshore Campus.
 The facilities feature recently renovated studio spaces for beginning drawing and painting, a separate studio for intermediate and advanced drawing and painting, and a printmaking studio.